CMAP-REPOS/cmap_csvm/README.md

 Running the Model
 ======================================================================
 1. The batch file in the root of the CVSM folder, ```run_cmap_csvm.bat``` will run the model when the batch file is double clicked or executed from the command line.
 The command line arguments that are passed in the batch file identify the name and year of the scenario to be run.
-The scenario name must batch the name of a scenario in the ```scenarios``` directory.
+The scenario name must match the name of a scenario in the ```scenarios``` directory.
 A full list of command line arguments that can be passed to the model is described in ```run_cmap_csvm.R```.
 2. The base scenario for the CSVM must be run before any alternative scenario can be run as the firm synthesis outputs from the base are required by alternative scenarios.
 The CSVM model is currently set up with the base scenario folder called "base".
 The selection of which scenario is the base scenario is a parameter setting, ```BASE_SCENARIO_BASE_NAME``` in ```lib/scripts/_BASE_VARIABLES.R```.

 Links to Resources